My life during the lockdown in Shanghai - NewsBreak

 An expatriate who resides in New York shared her experience of working and living in Shanghai during the zero-Covid lockdown and how she finally managed to leave the country.
 This is her firsthand narrative detailing what she experienced from the start of the lockdown.

 Around Chinese New Year, which was the first week of February, there had been a couple of Covid cases.
 Anytime there were one or two cases, they become the talk of the town, which is extraordinary considering what has happened during this pandemic.
 After the festival, there were 15 confirmed cases and the numbers started to slowly rise.
-The government responded by locking down those specific housing blocks and doing contact tracing and locking down anybody else who might have been in contact with someone from those housing blocks.4 Bay Area counties in ‘yellow tier’ as COVID cases rise
+The government responded by locking down those specific housing blocks and doing contact tracing and locking down anybody else who might have been in contact with someone from those housing blocks.

 My Chinese co-workers who followed group chats on WeChat , read news releases, and also information by word of mouth started chattering, saying things like “There are so many cases”, and “They are starting to lock people down, we could be next”.
 I thought about the lockdown I went through back home in the U.S. and hated it, so when I was listening to them, I thought “I’m not going to worry about it, they’re locking down other residential buildings so I’m not going to worry”.